fbpx

 Upcoming Requirements

 The City of Seattle CTR Program requires affected worksites to submit program reports every other year.
-Program Reports were due on January 31st, 2022.
-Unsure about your program report standing?
-Contact Commute Seattle.
+Program Reports will be sent to ETCs by Commute Seattle and complete via Cognito Forms in November 2023 and are due by December 22nd, 2023.
+Learn more about the program report requirement here.

 Current Participants We Work With